eray2001/conways-game-of-life/README.md

 # conways-game-of-life

-In this project i recreated conways game of life algorithm
+In this project, I recreated Conway's Game of Life algorithm

 to play left click the grid squares and hold "SPACE" to run the algorithm